Analysis | India Hoped for an Abe. It Got a Lost Decade

 The chief minister of Gujarat state had just been chosen by his party to become the next prime minister if it won the popular vote.
 Writing for Reuters then, I predicted he could lift the country’s drooping economy, just as Abe had been attempting to do in Japan.

 To get an idea of how badly Modi has undershot expectations, look at India’s largest maker of consumer staples.
-Hindustan Unilever Ltd. recently reported March quarter revenue growth of 7%, the weakest in 18 months.
+Hindustan Unilever Ltd. recently reported March-quarter sales volume growth of 7%, the weakest in 18 months.
 But it was what CEO Sanjiv Mehta said that unnerved investors.
 Consumer essentials are “recession-resistant but not recession-proof,” Mehta said.
 “At the end of the day, it depends on money in the hands of consumers.”

 Recession?
 In what Team Modi professes to be the world’s fastest-growing major economy?